ono-midori/ono-midori.github.io/techs/zguide.md

 ### Designing Reliability

-So to make things brutally simple, reliability is “keeping things working properly when code freezes or crashes”, a situation we'll shorten to “dies”.
+So to make things brutally simple, reliability is "keeping things working properly when code freezes or crashes", a situation we'll shorten to "dies".
 However, the things we want to keep working properly are more complex than just messages.
 We need to take each core ZeroMQ messaging pattern and see how to make it work (if we can) even when code dies.

 Let's take them one-by-one:

 - Request-reply: if the server dies (while processing a request), the client can figure that out because it won't get an answer back.
 Then it can give up in a huff, wait and try again later, find another server, and so on.
-As for the client dying, we can brush that off as “someone else's problem” for now.
+As for the client dying, we can brush that off as "someone else's problem" for now.
 - Pub-sub: if the client dies (having gotten some data), the server doesn't know about it.
 Pub-sub doesn't send any information back from client to server.
-But the client can contact the server out-of-band, e.g., via request-reply, and ask, “please resend everything I missed”.
+But the client can contact the server out-of-band, e.g., via request-reply, and ask, "please resend everything I missed".
 As for the server dying, that's out of scope for here.
 Subscribers can also self-verify that they're not running too slowly, and take action (e.g., warn the operator and die) if they are.
 - Pipeline: if a worker dies (while working), the ventilator doesn't know about it.
 Pipelines, like the grinding gears of time, only work in one direction.
-But the downstream collector can detect that one task didn't get done, and send a message back to the ventilator saying, “hey, resend task 324!”
+But the downstream collector can detect that one task didn't get done, and send a message back to the ventilator saying, "hey, resend task 324!"
 If the ventilator or collector dies, whatever upstream client originally sent the work batch can get tired of waiting and resend the whole lot.
 It's not elegant, but system code should really not die often enough to matter.

 In this chapter we'll focus just on request-reply, which is the low-hanging fruit of reliable messaging.